 CWU is committed to providing reasonable workplace accommodations to individuals with disabilities.
-If you are an individual seeking workplace accommodation, please review this website and contact Lucy Rolfe in Human Resources at email@example.com or (509) 963-1202 for more information.
+If you are an individual seeking workplace accommodation, please review this website and contact Jennifer Mertel in Human Resources at firstname.lastname@example.org or (509) 963-1202 for more information.

-To be eligible for disability accommodation you must have a sensory, mental or physical impairment that substantially limits a major life activity and impacts your ability to perform the essential functions of your job or have a record of an impairment.
-In addition, you must be qualified for the job for which you are seeking accommodation and be able to perform the essential functions of the position with or without accommodation.
+To be considered for an accommodation you must have an impairment substantially limiting a major life activity and impacting your ability to perform the essential functions of your job.
+You must be qualified for the job for which you are seeking accommodation and be able to perform the essential functions of the position with or without an accommodation.